GnuCash

 System Requirements

-Before installing GnuCash, it is essential to ensure that your system meets the minimum requirements.
-GnuCash is compatible with Windows, macOS, and Linux operating systems.
+Before installing GnuCash, ensure your system meets the minimum requirements:

-2. Run the installation package and follow the prompts to install GnuCash.
+1. Windows: Run the installer and follow the prompts to complete the installation.

 Technical Specifications